S4MY9/THM-Certificate-Checker/README.md

 # THM Certificate Checker

-The THM Certificate Checker is a Chrome Extension that allows users to quickly check the validity of TryHackMe (THM) certificates right from their browser.
+The THM Certificate Checker is a Chrome Extension that allows users to quickly check the validity of TryHackMe (THM) certificates right on the browser.
 This lightweight and user-friendly extension eliminates the need to navigate through multiple pages or tools to verify earned certificates.

 ![THM Certificate Checker Extension](thm-certificate-checker.png)